webgriffe/esb/README.md

     worker:
       service: My\Esb\Worker            # A worker service ID defined above
       instances: 1                      # The number of worker instances to spawn for this flow
-      release_delay: 0                  # The jobs release delay in seconds for this flow (see the Beanstalkd protocol here https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt)
+      error_retry_delay: 0              # The number of seconds to wait before an errored job can be retried.
+The default is 0 (errored jobs can be retried immediately).
+Useful when "retrying later" might solve the problem.
+      release_delay: 0                  # (deprecated) older name of the error_retry_delay value
       max_retry: 5                      # The number of maximum work retries for a job in this tube/flow before being buried
-    dependencies:                       # This whole section can be omitted if no dependencies are to be configured
+    dependencies:                       # This whole section can be omitted if the current flow has no dependencies
       flows: ['other_flow_1', 'other_flow_2']  # Optional: dependencies of this flow toward other flow(s)
       delay_after_idle_time: 1000       # Optional: delay that a worker with dependencies waits before working the first job received after the tube was empty
       initial_polling_interval: 1000    # Optional: initial polling delay that a worker waits when it has to wait for a dependency that is not idle